Director: Don Richardson

-While exiling himself from the Jupiter 2, Dr. Smith encounters an alien spacecraft that appears to be deserted.
-Soon after, Admiral Zahrk (Ronald Long)—member of the Imperial Cassiopeian Navy—kidnaps Will, Dr. Smith, and the Robot before resuming his search for the traitorous Mr. Kidnoh.
+While exiling himself from the Jupiter 2, Dr. Smith encounters an alien spacecraft that appears to be abandoned.
+Soon after, Admiral Zahrk (Ronald Long)—member of the Imperial Cassiopeian Navy and commander of the deserted ship—kidnaps Will, Dr. Smith, and the Robot before resuming his search for the traitorous Mr. Kidnoh.

-By barking orders at his “crew” (i.e. the aforementioned Will, Dr. Smith, and Robot trio) in the loudest, most exaggerated voice imaginable, Admiral Zahrk serves only to annoy rather than amuse.
-For this reason among others, “Mutiny in Space” fails as a comedy piece—quite unlike “The Great Vegetable Rebellion” from season three, which, despite being utterly ridiculous, manages to entertain without resorting to obnoxious character traits.
-(In all fairness, viewers of a young age—likely the target demographic of this episode—may find humor in certain aspects of Admiral Zahrk’s personality.)
+By barking orders at his “crew” (consisting solely of Will, Dr. Smith, and the Robot) in the loudest, most annoying voice imaginable, Admiral Zahrk serves only to irritate rather than amuse.
+For this reason among others, “Mutiny in Space” fails as a comedy piece—quite unlike “The Great Vegetable Rebellion” from season three, which, despite being utterly ridiculous, manages to entertain without resorting to obnoxious behavior from the main characters.
+(In fairness, however, child audiences—likely the target demographic of this episode—may find humor in certain aspects of Admiral Zahrk’s personality.)